8 Tips to Get People to Buy from Your Baby Registry

 Spread the Word

-Once you’ve finished building your baby registry, you need to spread the word far and wide.
-People can’t shop your registry if they don’t know it even exists, so making sure you tell as many people about it (politely, of course!) is a great place to start.
-Here’s how:
+Once you’ve finished building your baby registry, it’s time to spread the word.
+People can’t shop your registry if they don’t know it even exists!
+Here’s how to share it—without feeling awkward about it:

-- If you’re having a baby shower, include your registry information on the invitation.
+👉🏽 Having a baby shower?
+Include your registry info—and maybe your QR code—on the invitations.
 A quick one-liner like, “Maddie and Mike are registered at Babylist” will do the trick.
 (You can also order free registry insert cards to include in your shower invitations if you like.)
+And if you’re sending virtual invites, you can simply include a link straight to your registry.

-- Tell people about your baby registry—especially the important ones.
+👉🏽 Tell people about your baby registry—especially the important ones.
 Good ol’ word of mouth for the win.
 Telling folks you have a baby registry and that you’d love for them to gift from it can be just as effective as including your registry information on your shower invitation.
 Better yet, have your pregnancy support crew do the heavy lifting—ask close friends and family about it and encourage them to spread the word.
-And don’t hesitate to mention how important your baby registry is to you and how hard you’ve worked on it.
-Saying something like, “We put so much thought into our baby registry and we’re so excited for you to see what we’ve chosen!” can serve as a gentle reminder to nudge gift-givers toward a registry purchase.

 Add a Registry Greeting

-There are so many ways to personalize your Babylist registry.
-Adding a registry greeting—a custom message for gift-givers that’s the first thing folks will see when they land on your registry page—is a good way to throw in some not-so-subtle hints that you’d really love a gift from your list.
+One easy way to personalize your Babylist registry?
+Add a greeting—a short message for gift-givers that’s the first thing they’ll see when they land on your page.
+It’s a low-key way to say, “Hey, we’d really love a gift from this list!”

-You can take the messaging in any direction you’d like, but try to be as clear (and as kind) as possible so folks will get the hint.
-Here are some examples:
+You can take the messaging in any direction you’d like, but try to be as clear (and as kind) as possible so people get the hint.
+Here are a few examples:

-- “Thanks so much for visiting our baby registry.
-We worked so hard researching and choosing all of the items on our registry and we’re so excited to use them once our little one arrives.
-We appreciate your love and support!”
+“Thanks so much for visiting our registry.
+We spent a lot of time picking out things we’re excited to use when baby arrives.
+We’re so grateful for your love and support!”

-- “Welcome to our baby registry!
-We are already so grateful for all of your support during this special time in our lives.
-If you’d like to purchase a gift, please find some suggestions below.
-We can’t wait for you to meet the newest member of our family soon!”
+“Welcome to our registry!
+We’re so grateful for your support during this exciting time.
+If you’re thinking about a gift, we’ve listed a few things we’d love.
+We can’t wait for you to meet baby!”

 Make Your Registry Easy to Shop